julian1/julian1.github.io/_posts/2017-01-29-icestick-ftdi-spi.md

 The Icestick user mannual shows the FT2223H Channel B output connected to bank 3 of the fpga.
 The pin names follow a uart convention (rx/tx ttl etc) but that shouldn't matter so long as we can put the FT2223H in SPI rather than uart mode.

-The first step was to write some simple verilog to connect the expected input pins up to the board LEDs.
-This would make it possible to try programmatically controling the FT2223H and toggling the fpga inputs and observing the LEDs to confirm behavior.
+The first step is to write some simple verilog to connect the expected input pins up to the board LEDs.
+This should make it possible to try programmatically controlling the FT2223H and toggling the fpga inputs while observing the LEDs to confirm behavior.

 ### Programming the FT2223H using libftdi